-So begins Make Something Beautiful: How Art Transformed a Neighborhood, the children’s book written by F. Isabel Campoy and Theresa Howell and illustrated by Rafael Lopez, which was read across the nation last Thursday, including at Queens Library, Long Island City.
+So begins Maybe Something Beautiful: How Art Transformed a Neighborhood, the children’s book written by F. Isabel Campoy and Theresa Howell and illustrated by Rafael Lopez, which was read across the nation last Thursday, including at Queens Library, Long Island City.

 The reading was part of Jumpstart’s 13th annual Read for the Record, a yearly event that brings together millions of people in classrooms, libraries, community centers, and homes across the country by encouraging them to read the same book on the same day.
 The campaign was launched over a decade ago to highlight the importance of building early literacy and language skills for every child, a concept that The Child Center of NY strongly supports and lives by.

 About 35 young children and caregivers gathered for the event, sponsored jointly by Queens Library and The Child Center of NY’s Astoria Parent-Child Home Program, a nationally recognized parenting and literacy model that provides parents with the knowledge and resources to build school readiness where it starts: the home.